neura-sx/graphene-book/book/interfaces/tutorial-interacting-with-witness.md

 ### Run unrestricted API calls
 Unrestricted API-0 calls have an API identifier equal to `0`.
-Below is an example of unrestricted API call :
+Below is an example of an unrestricted API call :
 ```
 {"id":888, "method":"call", "params":[0,"get_accounts",[["1.2.0"]]]}
 ```